wen-community/wen-program-library/README.md

 ## CLI

-The Wen New Standard, now has a CLI allowing users to create collections and asset related operations.
+The Wen Program Library, now has a CLI allowing users to create collections and asset related operations.
 Click [here](./wpl_cli/README.md) to learn more about the commands present.

 ## License